ganaware/win-ssh-agent/README-ja.txt

 	-a BIND_ADDRESS

-		Bind the agent to the unix-domain socket bind_address.
-The default is /tmp/ssh-XXXXXXXX/agent.<ppid>.
+		Bind the agent to the UNIX-domain socket bind_address.
+The default is $TMPDIR/ssh-XXXXXXXXXX/agent.<ppid>.

 	-t LIFE

 		Set a default value for the maximum lifetime of identities added to the agent.
-The lifetime may be specified in seconds or in a time format specified in sshd(8).
+The lifetime may be specified in seconds or in a time format specified in sshd_config(5).
 A lifetime specified for an identity with ssh-add(1) overrides this value.
 Without this option the default maximum lifetime is forever.